andresmunozit/node-js-application-development-lfw211/07_NODES_MODULE_SYSTEMS/nodes_module_systems.md

   })
 } else {
   // In this branch we had to convert a synchronous function to use an asynchronous abstraction
-  // We could have used a callback but we used an `async` function, since dynamicc import returns a
+  // We could have used a callback but we used an `async` function, since dynamic import returns a
   // promise, we can `await` it
   let format = null
   const reverseAndUpper = async (str) => {